Alert icon

 Project Schedule

 Construction began in January 2023.
 Work along US 60 was completed in August 2023.
-The overpass rehabilitation is scheduled to begin October 2023 and take approximately three months to complete.
+The overpass rehabilitation is scheduled to begin October 2023 and take approximately nine months to complete.

 Stay Informed